Best Medical Specialties colleges in Minnesota

 Saint Paul, MN

-Lake Superior College offers 3 Medical Specialties degree programs.
-It's a small, public, two-year college in a small city.
-In 2023, 36 Medical Specialties students graduated with students earning 22 Certificates, and 14 Associate's degrees.
+Anoka-Ramsey Community College offers 3 Medical Specialties degree programs.
+It's a medium sized, public, two-year college in a large suburb.
+In 2024, 9 Medical Specialties students graduated with students earning 8 Associate's degrees, and 1 Certificate.

 List of all Medical Specialties colleges in Minnesota